-The study programme is 16 hours per week for 36 weeks and students will be expected to complete an additional two hours minimum of self-study each week.
-The timetable is usually over two and a half consecutive days.
+The study programme is 12 hours per week for 35 weeks with additional hours for English and maths and students will be expected to complete an additional two hours minimum of self-study each week.
+The timetable is usually over three days and can include math and English if required.

 You will need to provide suitable overalls and safety boots which must always be worn during all workshop activities, as well as a folder for your learning materials and pens as you will be expected to keep a record of your learning.

 If you are aged 16-18 the programme is fully funded.
 If you are aged 19+, fees may apply.

 Please note that all courses are subject to minimum numbers and course descriptions may be subject to change.
 A place on your chosen course is not confirmed until all of the necessary enrolment paperwork is signed and any relevant fees are paid.
 The team will be in touch to discuss this with you, once your application has been processed.

 Click an option below to see more details and to apply.

 * Please note that although this tool looks to give customers the best indication of course costs, a final cost can only be confirmed once all submitted information is verified by our information, advice and guidance team.